appseconnect/docs/_posts/2018-09-17-getting-started.md

 1. Choose App option enables you to choose app from the list of prepackaged apps on the portal.
 2. A dialog box appears where you will choose the application and version number from the drop down list.
 Click **SAVE** to save the app.
 ![ChooseApp_Dialogbox1](/staticfiles/root/media/ChooseApp_Dialogbox1.png)
-3. The list of app you choose gets added and listed in the app section of the orgnaization as shown below:
+3. The list of app you choose gets added and listed in the app section of the organization as shown below:
 ![AppView](/staticfiles/root/media/AppView.png)
-4. Each app has four different component attached to it - **Schema, Adapater, Extension, Functions & Delete**.
+4. Each app has four different component attached to it - **Schema, Adapter, Extension, Functions & Delete**.
 ![AppComponents](/staticfiles/root/media/AppComponents.png)

 ## Create Application